-Figure 4.1: Photos depicting two real settings employed in our observational experiments on dust accumulation over time.
-The thumbtack scene (top row) was set in a room with a low level of human presence and activity, while the lego scene (bottom row) was set in a room with high level of human presence and activity. (a) and (d): initial state. (b) and (e): after 10 days of dust accumulation. (c) and (f): after 20 days of dust accumulation.

-descriptions of the dust accumulation processes.
-These descriptions, in turn, were employed to guide the generation of texture representing accumulated dust in synthetic scenes at different time instances (Chapter 5).
+Fig. 4 Photographs depicting two real settings employed in our observational experiments on dust accumulation over time.
+The thumbtack scene (top row) was set in a room with a low level of human presence and activity, while the lego scene (bottom row) was set in a room with high level of human presence and activity. a and d: initial state. b and e: after 10 days of dust accumulation. c and f: after 20 days of dust accumulation generation of texture representing accumulated dust in synthetic scenes at different time instances (Sect.
+5).

-The selected settings, which are shown in Fig. 4.1, included distinct objects placed in environments with distinct levels of human presence and activity so that we could increase our scope of observations.
-The central positioning of the objects (thumbtack and legos) on a flat dark surface enabled consistent focal length between photos taken at different time instances.
+The selected settings, which are shown in Fig. 4, included distinct objects placed in environments with distinct levels of human presence and activity so that we could increase our scope of observations.
+The central positioning of the objects (thumbtack and legos) on a flat dark surface enabled consistent focal length between photographs taken at different time instances.
 This surface was selected in order to enable a high degree of fidelity in the visual detection of dust elements.
-The thumbtack scene (Figs. 4.1(a), (b) and (c)) was set in a room with a low level human presence and activity, while the lego scene (Figs. 4.1(d), (e) and (f)) was set in a room with high level of human presence and activity.
+The thumbtack scene (Fig. 4a-c) was set in a room with a low level of human presence and activity, while the lego scene (Fig. 4d-f) was set in a room with high level of human presence and activity.